ryans1230/RickRoll/README.md

 #How fast the receiver can be rick rolled (in seconds).
 O to disable
 receiver-cooldown: 0

+#The format for the error message.
+DOES NOT APPLY TO SENT RICK ROLLS.
+Must contain "{message}"
+prefix: '[&cRick Astley&r] &c{message}'

 #Message the sender will see when the rick roll is sent.
 Must contain "{receiver}" and "{video}
 sender-message: '[&6Rick Astley&r] &6You have successfully sent a rick roll to &a{receiver}&6.
 It has been disguised as: &e{video}'